How to Do Music Study

 Not only has this been documented by others, but we have also often experienced the effects of music ourselves – lifting our spirits when we are down, energizing us when we are weary, and bringing us closer to God in worship.

 And I can give you a first-hand example.
-When my dad was about 11, he used his own money to take he and his borrowed violin on a Kansas to Missouri bus ride for violin lessons.
-Which he also paid for.
-I don’t know how long he took lessons, but he ended up first chair violin in his high school orchestra.
+When my dad was about 11, he used his hard-earned money to take himself and his borrowed violin on a Kansas to Missouri bus ride for violin lessons.
+I don’t know how long he took lessons, but he ended up first-chair violin in his high school orchestra.
 My dad is now 90, and he has Alzheimer’s.
-But some of his abilities just don’t add up to what his brain looks like it should be able to do, according to his neurologist.
+But he can do more than what his brain looks like it should be able to do, according to his neurologist.
 I have to wonder — is that because of years of musical training and practice?
-Of course, this also includes many, many years of singing in the church choir.
+Also, this includes many years of singing in the church choir.

 Regardless, with such a proven and profound influence, shouldn’t music be a part of our children’s education if we want to bring our kids’ homeschool education to life?